saviour123/archived-portfolio/pages/2018/obey-pep8.md

 subtitle: If you are in the python world, it's quite important to make your code PEP8 complaint!

-Quick Tip For Pythonistas - This is short a short post.
+Quick Tip For Pythonistas - This is a short post.

 To check if your code is pep8 compliant.
 In the root of your folder.